 - Demonstrate an understanding on how to prevent complications stemming from a variety of aesthetic procedures

 - Identify improved practice management services that could be adopted to improve patient care

 - Identify approaches for successful patient consultations

 This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of Medical Education Resources (MER) and Cosmetic Bootcamp.
 MER is accredited by the ACCME to provide continuing medical education for physicians.

 Medical Education Resources is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

-Medical Education Resources designates this live activity for approximately 15.5 AMA PRA Category 1 Credits™.
+Medical Education Resources designates this live activity is approved for AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Disclosure of Conflicts of Interest

 It is the policy of Medical Education Resources to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities.
 In accordance with this policy, MER identifies conflicts of interest with its instructors, content managers, and other individuals who are in a position to control the content of an activity.
 Conflicts are resolved by MER to ensure that all scientific research referred to, reported, or used in a continuing education activity conforms to the generally accepted standards of experimental design, data collection, and analysis.